Neural Signals Generate Clinical Notes in the Wild

-\paragraph{Baselines.} As no existing EEG multimodal models with generative capabilities are available for EEG report generation, we establish baselines by augmenting local LLMs with EEG-derived inputs.
-We evaluate two settings: (1) Unimodal + text-only input, where the LLMs receive only clinical context as input without EEG data, providing a lower bound that quantifies hallucination and measures performance when the model does not attend to neural signals, and (2) Unimodal + text and EEG features input, where we augment the clinical context with channel-wise spectral band power features (delta, theta, alpha, beta, gamma) extracted from each EEG session, addressing context length limitation that prevents providing raw EEG arrays directly.
-We evaluate LLMs from three model families, including LLaMA-3~\citep{grattafiori2024llama}, Gemma-3~\citep{team2025gemma}, and Qwen-3~\citep{yang2025qwen3}, across multiple parameter scales.
-Additionally, we include MedGemma~\citep{sellergren2025medgemma} as a medical LLM baseline.
-Additional implementation details are provided in Appendix~\ref{app:add_exp_details}.
-We report smoothed BLEU-1~\cite{papineni2002bleu}, ROUGE-1~\cite{lin-2004-rouge}, and METEOR~\cite{banerjee2005meteor} scores to evaluate report generation performance.
-Comprehensive results and metrics are provided in Appendix~\ref{app:add_experiment_results}.
+\paragraph{Baselines.} Due to the lack of existing EEG multimodal models for clinical EEG report generation, we compare \method against three types of baselines: (1)\emph{ Unimodal + text-only input}: only clinical context is provided as input without EEG data, providing a lower bound that quantifies hallucination and isolates performance when the model does not attend to neural signals, (2) \emph{Unimodal + text and EEG features input}: the clinical context is augmented with channel-wise spectral band power features (delta, theta, alpha, beta, gamma, Appendix~\ref{app:band_power}) extracted from each EEG session, overcoming context length limitation that prevents providing raw EEG arrays directly, (3) \emph{Multimodal + linear projector}: a linear projector maps pretrained EEG embeddings from CBraMod~\cite{wang2024cbramod} into the language model's embedding space, enabling direct conditioning on continuous EEG signals.
+We evaluate LLMs from three model families, including LLaMA-3~\citep{grattafiori2024llama}, Gemma-3~\citep{team2025gemma}, and Qwen-3~\citep{yang2025qwen3}, across multiple parameter scales, and include MedGemma~\citep{sellergren2025medgemma} as a domain-specific baseline (more details at Appendix~\ref{app:add_exp_details}).
+We report lexical metrics~\cite{papineni2002bleu,lin-2004-rouge,banerjee2005meteor} along with manual qualitative analysis and a human expert evaluation study to evaluate report generation performance.